Charles Chetwynd-Talbot, 19th Earl of Shrewsbury

-Charles John Chetwynd-Talbot, 19th Earl of Shrewsbury, 19th Earl of Waterford, 4th Earl Talbot, PC (13 April 1830 – 11 May 1877), styled Viscount of Ingestre between 1849 and 1868, was a British Conservative politician.
+Charles John Chetwynd-Talbot, 19th Earl of Shrewsbury, 19th Earl of Waterford, 4th Earl Talbot, PC (13 April 1830 – 11 May 1877), styled Viscount Ingestre between 1849 and 1868, was a British Conservative politician.
 He served as Captain of the Honourable Corps of Gentlemen-at-Arms under Benjamin Disraeli between 1875 and 1877.

-Background
+Early life

-Chetwynd-Talbot was the eldest son of Admiral Henry Chetwynd-Talbot, 18th Earl of Shrewsbury, and his wife Lady Sarah Elizabeth, daughter of Henry Beresford, 2nd Marquess of Waterford.
+Chetwynd-Talbot was the eldest son of Admiral Henry Chetwynd-Talbot, 18th Earl of Shrewsbury, and Lady Sarah Elizabeth Beresford, daughter of Henry Beresford, 2nd Marquess of Waterford.

+Career

 On 22 May 1849, he was commissioned a lieutenant in the Staffordshire Yeomanry.
-He purchased a commission as cornet and sub-lieutenant in the 1st Regiment of Life Guards on 17 January 1851.
+He purchased a commission as cornet & sub-lieutenant in the 1st Regiment of Life Guards on 17 January 1851.
 Ingestre was promoted to a captaincy in the Yeomanry on 25 March 1851, and purchased a lieutenancy in the Life Guards on 5 August 1853.
-He resigned his Life Guards commission in late 1854.
+He resigned his Life Guards commission in late 1854, but remained in the Staffordshire Yeomanry, in which he was promoted to major on 13 July 1864.
 On 1 November 1856, he was appointed a deputy lieutenant of Staffordshire.